cost

 County

-DOC Percent of Inmates W/ ICE Detainers by County Incarcerated for the Crime of Sex Abuse
+DOC Percent Inmates W/ICE Detainers by County

 Marion